goedgeai/dropt-cli/docs/source/contents/advisor_and_searchspace.rst

 Search Space
 ------------

-Each parameter to be search is assigned with certain space type.
+Each parameter to search is assigned with certain space type.
 Dr.Opt currently supports the following search space types: